 - I used smaller chicken thighs only.
 I didn’t want to use boneless chicken breasts because I wanted to try to stay true to the original roasted flavor with the bone-in skin-on chicken.
-However, instead of using larger bone-in chicken pieces, I use only chicken thighs, which can cook in a covered skillet over high heat, so I can skip the oven.
+However, instead of using larger bone-in chicken pieces, I use only chicken thighs, which can cook in a covered cast iron skillet over high heat, so I can skip the oven.

 - Secondly, I cut the potatoes into smaller, bite-sized pieces so they cook faster.
-This way they will cook up in the skillet and there is no need to transfer them to the oven.
+This way they will cook up in the cast iron skillet and there is no need to transfer them to the oven.

 - Lastly, while I love one-pot meals, I don’t love them if they cause dinner to be late.
 For this Chicken Vesuvio recipe, I used two skillets, one for chicken and one for potatoes.
 That way both can cook at the same time.
 Then after the potatoes are cooked, I add them into the skillet with the chicken to finish cooking.

 What Makes this Chicken Vesuvio Recipe Unique?